smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

   type.

-* A *template* is a kind of declaration, represented as an object that is a subtype of ``TemplateDecl``.
+* A *template* is a kind of declaration, represented as an object that is (in most cases) a subtype of ``TemplateDecl``.
 It corresponds to the ``template <class T> ...`` syntax.
 Its effect is to define a family of classes, functions, or a few other kinds of things, related by the parameterization in the template declaration.
 We say (e.g.)
   "class template", not "template class", to emphasize that we are referring to the template.